CvetkovskiIvor/CvetkovskiIvor/README.md

 - Implementing internationalization (i18n) support for a client's website to provide multi-language support using Next.js and i18next.
 - Enhancing the user experience and performance of an existing web application through code optimization and implementing new features.

-## 🌱 What I'm Learning

-As a continuous learner, I'm always expanding my skillset.
-Here are some of the technologies and topics I'm currently diving into:

-- Learning new  implementations of Next.js 13, like client and server components
-- Best practices for localization and internationalization to create multilingual applications.
-- Exploring advanced features and customization options in Strapi to build robust and scalable backends for web applications.

 ## 💼 Work Experience

 I work full-time as a **frontend engineer** at Recommend.
 My responsibilities include: